Flavio Bolsonaro enters Brazil’s 2026 presidential race with father’s nod

 His sons, meanwhile, have transformed into public advocates for their father, petitioning for his release.

-Earlier this year, Eduardo Bolsonaro, a member of Brazil’s Chamber of Deputies, travelled to the US to lobby President Donald Trump for help with his father’s case.
+Earlier this year, Eduardo Bolsonaro, a member of Brazil’s Chamber of Deputies, travelled to the United States to lobby President Donald Trump for help with his father’s case.
+Trump has since spoken out against Jair Bolsonaro’s prosecution and imposed tariffs on Brazil’s economy.

-In mid-November, a panel on Brazil’s Supreme Court voted to put Eduardo on trial to weigh whether his actions amounted to obstruction of justice.
+In mid-November, a panel on Brazil’s Supreme Court voted to put Eduardo Bolsonaro on trial to weigh whether his actions amounted to obstruction of justice, as an attempt to sway the outcome of his father’s trial.

 Jair Bolsonaro’s family and allies have also pushed Congress to pass an amnesty bill that would allow the ex-president to walk free.

 In the lead-up to Friday’s endorsement, there was speculation that former First Lady Michelle Bolsonaro might be an option to represent the PL in next year’s election.
-Sao Paolo’s governor, Tarcisio Gomes de Freitas, was also floated as a possibility.
+Sao Paulo’s governor, Tarcisio Gomes de Freitas, was also floated as a possibility.

 But the selection of Flavio Bolsonaro, 44, is seen as an appeal to the ex-president’s far-right base.

 That choice could end up alienating centrists in Brazil’s conservative arenas.
-Flavio has served in the Senate since 2019 and previously was state deputy for Rio de Janeiro.
+Flavio has served in the Senate since 2019 and previously was a state deputy for Rio de Janeiro.

 Currently, the biggest contender in the upcoming race is Lula himself.

 In late October, the left-wing president announced he would seek a fourth term.
-Now 80 years old, he has reassured his supporters that he felt as energetic as ever.
+Now 80 years old, he has reassured his supporters that he feels as energetic as ever.

-Brazilian law allows for only two consecutive terms at a time, but more are possible if they are not back to back.
+Brazilian law allows for only two consecutive terms at a time, but more are possible if they are not back-to-back.
 Lula first served as president from 2003 to 2011, before mounting his latest successful bid in 2022.

-Polls currently show Lula in the lead for next year’s race, though the vote is more than nine months away.
+Polls currently show Lula in the lead for next year’s race, though much could change.
+After all, the vote is more than nine months away.

-A survey conducted in late November by the National Confederation of Transport and the research firm MDA Institute attempted to measure the odds of various match-ups Lula could face.
+A survey conducted in late November by the National Confederation of Transport and the research firm MDA Institute attempted to measure the odds of various match-ups Lula could face in October.

 Lula came out on top each time.
 When pitted against the imprisoned Jair Bolsonaro, he earned nearly 39 percent support to the right-wing leader’s 27 percent.
 When compared to Michelle Bolsonaro, Lula had even higher support: 42 percent to her 23 percent.
 Flavio Bolsonaro was not among the options surveyed.